BA in International Relations

 4. The Historical Dimension (one course from approved list)

-5. Theories of Society and Culture (one course from approved list)
+5. Critical Theories of Society and Culture (one course from approved list)

 II.
 Thematic Concentration Requirement

 Thematic Concentrations are designed to provide students with substantial, in-depth, and focused study of an aspect of international relations.
-Students choose one concentration and take seven courses from that concentration.
-Students may change their concentration by using the Declaration of Major Form.
+Students choose one concentration and take seven (7) or six (6) courses from that concentration, depending on which class year curriculum they are following.
+Click on a concentration below for more information.

 III.
 IR Major Language Requirement

 Thorough language study is an essential tool for developing cultural literacy and sensitivity—important goals of the major.
-International Relations majors must therefore display advanced oral and written proficiency in a second language: eight semesters of instruction or the equivalent.
+International Relations majors must therefore display advanced oral and written proficiency in a second language other than English: eight semesters of instruction or the equivalent.
 Students entering Tufts with secondary language experience may complete the requirement in fewer than eight semesters.